scattering/beamtime/README.rst

 When a facility is updated or a new facility is added you can test that the web scraping works using::

-    $ python scrape.py CLASSNAME > deadline.html
+    $ python scrape.py FACILITY > deadline.html

-This will attempt to retrieve just the facility given by *CLASSNAME*.
+This will attempt to retrieve just the facility given by *FACILITY*.

-Please arrange to update github with the latest version of the scraping patterns.
+Please post any updates to the scraping pattern to github.

 Removing brittleness
 --------------------